peutes/cache-fetcher/README.md

 `SetKey` and `Fetch` functions are sufficient for the fetcher client.

-`Fetch` needs to setted the fetcher function, destination value pointer and cache expiration.
+`Fetch` needs to set the fetcher function, destination value pointer and cache expiration.

 - `SetKey()`
 - `Fetch()`